-Adding products to your store will get you started with the website.
-Always organize the products, descriptions, and images accordingly before uploading it to the store.
+Adding products to your Shopify store will get you started with the website.
+Always organize the products, descriptions, and images accordingly before uploading them to the store.

-Organizing these components after uploading them to your store is a tedious job.
+Organizing these components after uploading them to your Shopify store is tedious.
 Here is a quick overview of how to add a product to your Shopify store.

 Step 1 – Go to your Shopify admin, navigate to Products → all products

 Step 2 – You’ll land on the product page, click ‘add product.’